Latest News

 Year Two.

 All five of last year's forecasts shipped; three slipped a quarter.
-What we got wrong, what the contract proved, what 2026 looks like.
+What we got wrong, what we learned, what 2026 looks like.

 By Nicola SeilerRead the letter